Readville station: Station layout

 Readville station is located at the crossing of two rail lines: the north–south Northeast Corridor and the northeast-southwest Dorchester Branch (Midland Division).
 The three-track Northeast Corridor is at grade, with the single-track Dorchester Branch on an embankment.
 On the west side of the station, a single track runs from the Northeast Corridor up to the Dorchester Branch, which continues as the Franklin Branch.
 A single side platform is located on the north side of the Dorchester Branch east of its bridge over the Northeast Corridor.
 Two side platforms are located on the outside of the Northeast Corridor tracks, while the connector track has platforms on both sides.
 West of the connector track, two stub tracks that formerly ran to the Dedham Branch and Readville 5-Yard are used for Amtrak equipment storage.

+Providence/Stoughton Line trains run on the Northeast Corridor.
 Fairmount Line trains run on the Dorchester Branch; most terminate at Readville.
-Most Franklin Line trains use the connector track and run on the Northeast Corridor north of Readville, though some run on the Dorchester Branch as Fairmount Line trains to avoid congestion in the crowded Southwest Corridor.
-Providence/Stoughton Line trains on the Northeast Corridor do not stop at Readville in regular service; the platforms are occasionally used during service disruptions when Fairmount Line service is not running or when trains cannot stop at Hyde Park.
+Most weekday Franklin/Foxboro Line trains use the connector track and run on the Northeast Corridor; weekend trains and some weekday trains run on the Dorchester Branch as Fairmount Line trains.